lucyyu24/lucyyu24.github.io/_posts/2023-04-04-tension-and-release.markdown

 Yet trust is not built overnight, and chaos could ensue from extending our leash too quickly or letting it go completely.

-We always think we want unlimited freedom, and yet it is tension that keeps us related to one another.
+We always think we want unlimited freedom, and yet it is tension that keeps us related to one another, and in integrity.

 So for now, we start off with a baby leash —

 pushing and pulling,

-towards better ways to be.
+towards more harmonious ways to be.